At IGT we are commonly asked ‘how many managements/doors should a BDM be signing up per month?’

 Regular weekly coaching and effective management accountability meetings keep the BDM on track with business goals and set KPI’s.
 They also help identify weak areas for coaching to focus on and improve.
 Regular coaching is proven to grow strong results.

 7. Not working right strategies and KPI’s

-You might have the right person and also have them on the right incentive package, but if they’re working incorrect growth strategies then it won’t achieve results.
-You need to be working the right strategies that will bring the best returns to your marketplace.
+You might have the right person and also have them on the right incentive package, but if they’re working with incorrect growth strategies then it won’t achieve results.
+You need to be working on the right strategies that will bring the best returns to your marketplace.